SamlovesData/SQL-Portfolio-Projects/README.md

-The main purpose of this Repository is to showcase the skills that I am building on in the beggining stages of my Data Analyst Career.
-So that I can become a valuble employee to anyone organization that decides to hire me.
+The main purpose of this Repository is to showcase the skills that I am building on in the beggining stages of my Data Analyst Career, so that I can become a valuble employee to any organization that decides to hire me.